ahhamamoto/ssa/README.md

 # Simple Steganography Application (SSA)

 ## Table of Contents

 - [How to Use](#how-to-use)
 - [Usage Example](#usage-example)

-This application is a simple tool to hide a string in an image.

-It uses the images's RGB values to embed information within them.

 ## How to Use ##